vortexgpgpu/vortex/README_MY_SETUP.md

 This is automated by wih activate.d and deactivate.d.
 See script ~/conda_env_var.sh

 IMPORTANT:
-Prebuilt POCL of centos is not compiling, probably due to compiler mismatch, as we are using gxx=11.2.0 instead of the deafult 4.8.5 in centos.
+Prebuilt POCL of centos is not compiling for some workloads, probably due to compiler mismatch, as we are using gxx=11.2.0 instead of the deafult 4.8.5 in centos.
-Hence, use the ubuntu prebuilt for POCL.
-Also, using the ubunut prebuilt for verilator, as there were no errors.
 Centos prebuilt of verilator also works, but with the following change:
 Copy ./verilator/share/verilator/ to ./verilator/